 I used vegetable suet in my Christmas pudding, that way everyone can enjoy it!
 That went into a bowl along with flour and then all the other ingredients.

-This recipe calls for grated carrot and slivered almonds.
-I bought whole blanched almonds and cut them myself.
-The dried fruits in this pudding are raisins, sultanas and currants, as well as candied peel.
+This recipe calls for grated carrots and slivered almonds.
+I bought whole-blanched almonds and cut them myself.
+The dried fruits in this pudding are raisins, sultanas, currants, and candied peel.